 by Legacy Plan Aug 5, 2016

-with them readily.
+to deal with them readily.
 Insurance products like final expense insurance or irrevocable funeral trusts can give you peace-of-mind when it comes to knowing that there will be funds to deal with these costs.
-Many funeral trust products are “guaranteed
+Many funeral trust products

-taxes upon your death, there will still be bills, whether they are final medical bills or just other debts you owe.
-Your successor trustee of your living trust or the executor of your estate will have to pay for the taxes, utilities and upkeep
+estate taxes upon your death, there will still be bills, whether they are final medical bills or just other debts you owe.
+Your successor trustee of your living trust or the executor of your estate will have to pay for the taxes, utilities